M0chaCat/Ash/README.md

 # Ash

-Welcome to **Ash**, my code framework doohicky, powered by Node.js and browser js.
+Welcome to Ash, my code framework doohicky, powered by Node.js and browser js.

 ## Getting Started

-To get up and running:
+To start:

-1. Clone the repo and `cd` into the project directory.
+1. Clone the repo and `cd` into the project folder.
 2. Install dependencies:

 ```bash